 - Form A1 for two references from dressage judges or dressage trainers to confirm your suitability to become a judge.

-- apply for a Log Book to record your training.
+- download the DI Judges Log Book to record your training.

 The application forms can be found for download at the bottom of this page.